quienxmi/sdk-iframe-project/readme.md

 # SDK Iframe Project

-This SDK simplifies the control of an iframe to request quotes through [Qxm - Quienxmi](https://www.quienxmi.com) embedded in third-party websites and applications.
-To implement this module, you need the credentials provided by Qxm and the backend implementation to generate the necessary token to request a quote.
+This SDK simplifies the control of our embedded iframe.
+It is to be used in third-party websites and applications to request quotes from [Qxm - Quienxmi](https://www.quienxmi.com).
+To implement this module, you need both credentials provided by Qxm and a backend implementation to generate the necessary tokens to request a quote.

 <br/>